 We barely saw another car as we drove north.
 Passing loch Na Craige our jaws dropped.
-We quickly pulled into a parking space to marvel in awe at the milky, white water.
-Puzzled, we tried to work out what had made the water so white, remarking that it looked like a white version of Iceland’s Blue Lagoon.
+We quickly pulled into a parking space to marvel at the milky, white water.
+Puzzled, we tried to work out what had turned the water white.
+It looked like a white version of Iceland’s Blue Lagoon.

 We drove on, passing through the town of Aberfeldy and heading towards the village of Kinloch Rannoch.

 Before arriving in Kinloch Rannoch we stopped at Tay Forest and set off on foot for a wander.

 We spotted a red squirrel bombing about, up trees, down trees, crossing the road then back again.
 An adorable little bundle of energy.

 Outlander fans will recognise the tree topped hill below.
 You’re looking at the ‘real’ Craigh na Dun, minus the time portal stone circle which (spoiler alert) doesn’t exist.

 I don’t get to visit this corner of Scotland very often, so it’s always nice to find myself in the area again.